 35. 76% of CVs are discarded because of unprofessional email addresses.

-36. There are over 3 million job openings and 11.8 million people who are unemployed in the US.
+36. Current trends in HR show over 3 million job openings and 11.8 million unemployed people in the US.

 37. On average, 250 resumes are received for each job position.

-For each vacant job position in the labor market, 250 resumes are submitted, and only 4 to 6 candidates will be interviewed, according to research from the Insider Hub.
+HR facts point out that for each vacant job position in the labor market, 250 resumes are submitted, and only four to six candidates will be interviewed, according to research from the Insider Hub.